Protégé (TV series): Season 1

-Protégé: The Battle For The Big Break was first announced on the GMA Network Sunday entertainment program Party Pilipinas, where the hosts invited everyone to audition for the upcoming show.
+Protégé: The Battle for the Big Break was first announced on the GMA Network Sunday entertainment program Party Pilipinas, where the hosts invited everyone to audition for the upcoming show.
 Much of the auditions were held at SM Supermalls throughout the Philippines.

 The first season was directed by Rommel Gacho, and was hosted by Dingdong Dantes, Ogie Alcasid and Jennylyn Mercado.
 The judges, who scrutinized the protégés and their respective mentor throughout the competition are composed of Joey De Leon, Bert de Leon, Louie Ocampo and Eula Valdez.
 The mentors who groomed their protégés at their best were Aiza Seguerra, Claire de la Fuente, Gloc-9, Imelda Papin, Janno Gibbs, Jaya, Jay-R, Joey Generoso, Rachelle Ann Go and Rey Valera.

 The pilot episode aired on September 4, 2011.
 Out of thousands who auditioned for a stab at stardom, the initial cut was reduced to 30 and from 30 to only 10 protégés as finalists.
 The Ten underwent various workshops and trainings in order to hone their talents.

 Season 2

-According to the show's fan page, there will be a "new kind of battle".
-Rumor has it that the incoming season will feature the other talent like acting or dancing and eventually will be an artista search like StarStruck did and it turned out to be true.

-Protégé: The Battle For The Big Artista Break was first announced on the GMA Network Sunday entertainment program Party Pilipinas, where the hosts invited everyone to audition for the upcoming show.
+Protégé: The Battle for the Big Artista Break was first announced on the GMA Network Sunday entertainment program Party Pilipinas, where the hosts invited everyone to audition for the upcoming show.
 The network's winners from their reality shows did a production number to promote the show.

 Since the show shifted from singing competition to an overall competition, the mentors were also changed from household local musicians to the veteran actors and actresses composed of Roderick Paulate, Gina Alajar, Ricky Davao, Phillip Salvador and Jolina Magdangal.
 Joey De Leon and Bert de Leon continued their roles as judges with Annette Gozon-Abrogar and Cherie Gil as the new members of the panel.
 Carla Abellana replaced Ogie Alcasid as the journey host while Maxene Magalona joined the cast as the webjock.

 The pilot episode of Inside Protégé aired on July 23, 2012, and the first gala night was held on August 5, 2012.

 During the 5th gala night (aka Protégé Shock!), there were twists that were revealed: First, there was a multiple elimination leaving the 10 remaining protégés in the competition.
 Right after the results, the second twist was announced that the mentors have to keep only one protégé to stay under their guidance.
 Because of the multiple elimination, the mentors were not able to decide right away and instead, they told everyone that they will do the task the next week — resulting to the suspension of the third twist.
 The third twist was the mentors had to choose from the other "mentor less protégés" except to their original protégé.